 Scuppernong Regional Water Management Study

 Objectives: Develop a collaborative approach for conducting a hydrologic study of the headwaters of the Scuppernong River, Lake Phelps, and the surrounding land in Washington and Tyrell Counties.
 The Study involves development of a water budget for the northern Albemarle-Pamlico peninsula and the use of scenario-base modeling to better understand water related issues and flooding in the region.
-Engagement with partners and community members will ensure a useful product that can be utilized by decision makers and land managers and the outcomes will be utilized to build a more comprehensive approach to regional water management
+Engagement with partners and community members will ensure a useful product that can be utilized by decision makers and land managers and the outcomes will be utilized to build a more comprehensive approach to regional water management.

 Description: The Albemarle-Pamlico National Estuary Partnership (“APNEP”) has been leading collaborative efforts to conduct a hydrologic study of the northern Albemarle-Pamlico peninsula including the Scuppernong River, Lake Phelps, Pocosin Lakes National Wildlife Refuge, and Buckridge Coastal Preserve since 2018.
 APNEP facilitated a partnership between the NC Division of Parks and Recreation, NC Soil and Water Conservation Districts, US Fish and Wildlife Service (“USFWS”), the Albemarle Commission (“ACOG”), and Washington and Tyrell Counties and secured funding from the NC Water Resources Development Grant in 2023.